fbpx

 Among the plethora of health care professionals, chiros, or chiropractors, hold a special place.
 Chiropractic care is rooted in the understanding that the body’s structure and function are deeply interconnected.
 In particular, chiropractors emphasise the relationship between the spine and the nervous system, and how this relationship affects our health.

 Chiropractic adjustments are a key component of the care provided by chiros.
 These are manual techniques, often delivered using the hands, to align the musculoskeletal system, particularly the spine.
-These adjustments can alleviate pain, improve function, and support the body’s natural ability to heal itself.
+These adjustments can alleviate pain, help help help help help improve function, and support the body’s natural ability to heal itself.

 In comparison, physiotherapists focus on enhancing mobility and function through a combination of exercises, manual therapy, and education about movement and injury prevention.
 While their work often overlaps with chiropractors, the focus and approach can vary.